 The race will the proceed north up Chatham Strait, rounding Pt.
-Retreat to starboard, and
+Retreat to starboard, and continuing to Auke Bay keeping Coghlan Island to port.

 FINISH LINE

 The second leg of the race will finish on the same line as the start, a line bearing 227 degrees magnetic to the marker on the north end of Portland Island (58° 21.117N 134° 45.53W).
 If no committee boat is present, the lime will be limited to 1⁄2 mile off the Portland Island marker.